 Characteristics of polyester and Merino wool

-Merino wool is very soft to the touch and typically doesn’t cause any itching.
+Merino wool is very soft to the touch and typically doesn’t cause any itching or other discomfort.
 However, this also depends on the quality of Merino wool which is measured by the diameter of the fibers: The smaller the diameter, the softer the fabric.
 High quality Merino clothing is made of wool fibers less than 18.5 microns in diameter.
 Polyester clothing, on the other hand, feels synthetic to the touch as polyester is not a natural material (it’s made of plastic fibers, sometimes recycled bottles etc.).
 This is why some people avoid polyester t-shirts and refer to them as “melted plastic”.
-However, polyester is still the material of choice for sportswear which is not worn directly against the skin (due to its thermal efficiency) such as midlayers, but also for base layers in certain sports (like for example running – more about this below).
+However, polyester is still the material of choice for sportswear which is not worn directly against the skin (due to its thermal efficiency) such as mid-layers, but also for base layers in certain sports (like for example running – more about this below).

 In general Merino wool provides much better breathability than polyester – just try blowing air through both fabrics (of course of a similar thickness/density) and you will see that the polyester fabric “resist” much more than Merino fabric.
-However, there is one exception – valid for mid-layer garments where high-quality polyester fleece typically provides better breathability than heavy/thick Merino garments as it is more porous.
+However, there is one exception – valid for mid-layer garments where high-quality polyester fleece typically provides better breathability than heavy/thick Merino garments because it is more porous.

 Durability is the Achilles heel of Merino wool clothing.
 Therefore, I don’t recommend wearing Merino wool clothing for high-intensity activities such as running.
 Running exposes garments to severe abrasion (thighs/crouch area for underwear, armpit areas for shirts etc.) and Merino fabrics will sooner or later start tearing around exposed areas.
 To learn more about the durability of Merino wool check out our article How durable are Merino garments.
 Polyester provides much better durability than Merino wool and can last for ages.